-The proposed development in that regard, has provided for a versatile and multi-use / multi-purpose external play area and recreational spaces which would cater to a wide range of people, of varying cohorts.
-Additionally, the proposal also provides for an extensive internal and external community and art / cultural spaces, flexibly designed to cater to the varying need of the residents, complement and integrate with existing provision of facilities within the local area and provide future residents with access to a multitude of additional facilities / spaces.
+The approved Phase 1 development has provided for a versatile and multi-use / multi-purpose external play area and recreational spaces which would cater to a wide range of people, of varying cohorts.
+Additionally, the proposal also provided for an extensive internal and external community and art / cultural spaces, flexibly designed to cater to the varying need of the residents, complement and integrate with existing provision of facilities within the local area and provide future residents with access to a multitude of additional facilities / spaces.